Some of these questions and other topics will be covered in more detail on the

 Q: How do I find an individual's ancestors?

-Once you locate an individual and have displayed the person's details, the easiest method is to press the Ancestors tab.
+A: Once you locate an individual and have displayed the person's details, the easiest method is to press the Ancestors tab.

 This will show you a graphical display of both the paternal and maternal ancestors.
 Once you have the ancestor chart displayed, you can click on the arrows located at the far right ancestor if you need to see additional ancestors.
 There are a number of formats for you to choose from (Standard, Compact, Box, Text, Ahnentafel, and Media) to display ancestors.
 Try clicking on the various options and see which one works best for you.